yosbenj/lab-comparing-regression-models/readme.md

 ### Instructions

 Concatenate Numerical and Categorical dataframes into one dataframe called data.
+Split into X=features y=target.

 1. In this final lab, we will model our data.
 Import sklearn `train_test_split` and separate the data.